Steel windows are great. Steel windows on your terms are even better.

 The bonus is that you can augment your complete look with a snap-on -- whenever you want.
 You can add snap-on moulding to new brand-new installations or adjacent to windows that have been in place for 50 years.

-With roll formed parts, you’ll get hollow, snap-on pieces that still carry the same great look as extruded parts.
-By the way, you’ll get it at 25% of the cost of extruded parts.
+With roll formed parts, you’ll get hollow, snap-on pieces that still carry the same great look as extruded parts, but at 25% of the cost of extruded parts.
 Since they’re hollow, clip-on parts require less base material to produce -- it’s like paying for Play-Doh but getting professional sculptor’s clay!

 You can also adjust your material choice based on budget.
 The cost-conscious can go for mild steel window trim, while high-end applications may demand stainless steel window trim.

 Plus, don't forget you're benefiting from the long-term cost of steel windows vs. wood.
-Why use exterior trim that'll last 25 years when it could last 100s?
+Why use metal trim for exterior windows that'll last 25 years when it could last 100s?

 Steel Is the Real Deal